-Take note of the exact time your actual exam with the doctor starts and ends.
+Take note of when your exam with the doctor starts and ends.

 Do Not Exaggerate

-Despite the fact that the IME doctor is trying to hurt your case, do not exaggerate your symptoms in an effort to compensate for their bias.
+Despite the fact that the IME doctor is trying to hurt your case, do not exaggerate your symptoms to compensate for their bias.
 This doctor wants you to lie so the insurance company can call all of your injuries into question.
-The doctor may even invite you to exaggerate by suggesting that certain body parts may hurt in the hopes that you’ll lie and agree.
-If your neck only hurts when you move it side to side, don’t say that it hurts when you bend it up and down as well.
-Certain types of injuries will lend themselves to certain painful movements, while not causing pain with others.
-For example, a shoulder injury may cause it to be painful to lift something with your arm extended in front you, but not cause pain when you lift something with your arm at your side.
+The doctor may even invite you to exaggerate by suggesting that certain body parts may hurt, hoping you’ll lie and agree.
+If your neck only hurts when you move it side to side, don’t say it hurts when you bend it up and down.
+Certain injuries will lend themselves to certain painful movements while not causing pain to others.
+For example, a shoulder injury may cause it to be painful to lift something with your arm extended in front of you but not cause pain when you lift something with your arm at your side.
 Describe the pain as it is, not as you think it should be or as the doctor suggests it should be.
-That being said, if the doctor does something which causes you pain, be sure to let him or know even you are not asked.
+That said, if the doctor does something that causes you pain, let him or her know, even if you are not asked.
 Otherwise, the IME doc will assume that your silence means “no pain.”